-The EU Taxonomy regulation defines OpEx differently from the OpEx of the financial statement.
+The EU Taxonomy regulation defines OpEx differently from the OpEx of the Consolidated Financial Statement.
 The EU Taxonomy excludes depreciation, amortization, general and administrative, and sales and marketing related expenses.
 Included are direct non-capitalised costs derived from the day-to-day servicing of assets, consisting of research and development, short-term leases, and maintenance and repairment and similar essential cost for maintaining efficient operation of the relevant assets.
-OpEx in the year 2023 was €1m and were related to maintenance material, cost of employee repairing a machine, cost of employee cleaning a factory and IT dedicated to maintenance.
-Thereof 63% are related to eligible activities, however 0% are aligned.
-See table on page 66.
+OpEx in the year 2024 was EUR 1.75 million and were related to maintenance material, cost of employee repairing a machine, cost of employee cleaning a factory and IT dedicated to maintenance.
+Thereof 0% are related to eligible activities and 0% are aligned.
+See table on page 63.